logicly-au/pmhc-mds-user-documentation/docs/data-entry.rst

 2. Check that the collection occasion is not already showing
 3. Click the **Add New Collection Occasion** tab
 4. Enter the client's collection occasion details for that episode.
-   Mandatory fields are marked with an * (Specification `Outcome Collection Occasion Data Elements <http://docs.pmhc-mds.com/en/v1/data-specification/data-model-and-specifications.html#outcome-collection-occasion-data-elements>`_)
+   Mandatory fields are marked with an * (Specification `Collection Occasion Data Elements <https://docs.pmhc-mds.com/projects/data-specification/en/latest/data-model-and-specifications.html#collection-occasion-data-elements>`_)

 .. figure:: screen-shots/client-collection-occasions-add.png
    :alt: Client Data Add Collection Occasions